Code-Screen/Code-Screen.github.io/docs/integrating-workable-with-codescreen.md

 Once the Workable <> CodeScreen integration is enabled for your organization, you will be able to add a CodeScreen assessment to any of your Workable job’s workflow.

-To do this for an existing job, navigate to a job, and click into the `Workflow` section, and click the `Add Assessment test` button.
+To do this for an existing job, navigate to a job, and click into the `Workflow` section, and click the `Add Assessment assessment` button.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>